-As an employer, you know that there are times when your employees want to or must take an unpaid leave of absence to deal with illness, give birth to a child, take care of ill or elderly family, or perhaps simply take an extended, unpaid vacation for leisure or volunteer activities.
+As an employer, you know that there are times when your employees want to or must take an unpaid leave of absence to deal with illness, give birth to a child, take care of ill or elderly family members, or perhaps simply take an extended, unpaid vacation for leisure or volunteer activities.

 However, you also realize that maintaining H-1B status is important to the employee's ability to stay in the U.S. lawfully, and that your continued employment of that person is crucial to his or her status.
 Let's take a look at how to respond to an H-1B employee's leave request.

 As the employer, you need to be thinking about the rules that govern when you need to pay the H-1B worker's wages.
-The general rule under the Department of Labor's (DOL) regulations that govern the wage component of the H-1B visa is that you need to pay the worker for the entire time you have him or her on the payroll, even if you "bench" him or her (i.e. place the worker in nonproductive status) where there is not a fee-generating project.
+The general rule under the Department of Labor's (DOL) regulations that govern the wage component of the H-1B visa is that you need to pay the worker for the entire time you have him or her on the payroll, even if you "bench" him or her (in other words, place the worker in nonproductive status) where there is not a fee-generating project.
 The DOL's regulations require you to pay the worker's wages in that situation, because it was your decision, not the employee's, not to perform productive work.

 The exception to the wage requirement is when it's the employee's decision not to work.
-In that situation, you may not need to pay the H-1B worker's wages.
+In that situation, you might not need to pay the H-1B worker's wages.
 The DOL regulations provide several specific examples of when this applies, for example:

-Other, comparable situations also may qualify.
+Other, comparable situations also might qualify.

 The regulations caution that such a situation still could require the employer to pay the H-1B worker's wages.
 For example, if an employer benefit plan or a statute, such as the Family Medical Leave Act (FMLA) or Americans with Disabilities Act (ADA), requires the employee to be paid, then you remain on the hook, subject of course to what the benefit plan or applicable statute provides.

-It also is a good idea to encourage the employee to keep copies of any relevant records he or she may have, such as a car crash report, child's birth certificate, or physician's statement explaining a medical condition and need for time away from work.
+It also is a good idea to encourage the employee to keep copies of any relevant records he or she might have, such as a car crash report, child's birth certificate, or physician's statement explaining a medical condition and need for time away from work.

 As discussed in this article, employees who have been away on leave will need additional documents to explain discrepancies between their annual salary and amounts reflected on paychecks.
 Therefore, when you submit your H-1B petition, you'll want to be sure to account for any extended leave through a letter from you and medical records from the employee, if appropriate.